tauri-apps/tauri-docs/CONTRIBUTING.md

 ## Previewing API References

-If you'd like to view the API references locally then there are a few extra steps:
+If you'd like to view the API references locally then you must run `pnpm dev:setup` before `pnpm dev` to initialize all of the submodules.

-1. Initialize the submodules with `git submodule update --init`
-2. Prepare the submodules by running `pnpm dev:setup`

 Now you should have the `http://localhost:3000/2/reference/` routes available for preview.